jrzingel/fqt-thermometry/README.md

 All must be run with the format `uv run -- flask --app thermometry.flaskr <COMMAND>` where `<COMMAND>` can be any of the following.

 - `init-db` create the default database from `schema.sql`
 - `create-default-fridges` adds the fridges and sensors used by FQT.
-See `thermometry.flaskr.db.create_default_fridges` for a guide of how to add custom fridges using a python function.
+See `src/thermometry/flaskr/db.py:create_default_fridges` for a guide of how to add custom fridges using a python function.
 Alternatively run the following commands:
 - `add-fridge <name>` adds a named fridge and returns the fridge ID
 - `add-sensor <name> <fridge ID> <latest>` adds a named sensor to a given fridge. `latest` is a boolean flag of `0` or `1` if only the latest result should be recorded or if historic values should be kept.
 - `create-dummy-data` is an internal method used for testing the database with some fake data